Lawrence Ayo

+Biography

 Ayo was born in Owo, in Ondo State.
 After taking his seat in the Senate, he was appointed to the Senate Committee on Ethics and Privileges.

 He was appointed to an ad hoc Senate committee to investigate budgetary and constitutional breaches by President Olusegun Obasanjo, but in October 2002 was among committee members who refused to sign the final report since they had not been invited to participate in its preparation.
+Ayo was asked, "What are your goals for going there in order to benefit both your people and the country overall?" and he responded:

+Succeeded

+T.O.
+Olupitan succeeded Lawrence Olawumi Ayo and served from 2013 to 2017.